 Our featured boats for December are Winkle Brigs.
-East Coast Gaffers Francis, ‘Tab Nab’ and Yvonne ‘Philomena’ have provided material for two or possible three articles so we’re publishing the first one a bit early.
-We’ve also found a video by ‘Sea Jade’ from 2022 . . . and one of the Winkle Brigs may be on the market soon!
+East Coast Gaffers Francis, ‘Tab Nab’ and Yvonne ‘Philomena’ have already provided material for two or possible three articles so we’re publishing the first one a bit early.
+We’ve also found a video by ‘Sea Jade’ from 2022 and there’s going to be more about her from Gerard Brown . . . [one of the Winkle Brigs may be on the market soon!]

 History of the Winkle Brig design